Robust Bayesian Optimization via Tempered Posteriors: Introduction

 Despite these developments illustrated in Section \ref{sec:intro:literature}, existing regret analyses for BO typically assume the standard Bayesian update ($\alpha=1$), while the robust Bayes literature largely studies tempering outside sequential decision problems.
 The present paper addresses this gap by analyzing BO under tempered surrogates and deriving regret bounds that make the roles of tempering and the choice of acquisition functions within the generalized improvement family explicit.

-Building on these strands, we study BO with tempered surrogate updates and characterize how tempering affects improvement based acquisition functions.
+Building on these strands, we study BO with tempered surrogate updates and characterize how tempering affects improvement-based acquisition functions.
 Our contributions are threefold.
-First, we embed likelihood tempering into Bayesian linear and GP surrogates and show how tempering can lead to empirical success in BO.
-Second, for the generalized improvement family indexed by $g$ (including PI and EI as special cases), we derive closed-form expressions under the tempered GP surrogate and establish cumulative regret bounds that depend explicitly on $(\alpha,g)$ through a tempered information-gain term.
-In the classical EI setting ($\alpha=1$, $g=1$) our analysis yields a sharper logarithmic dependence than existing EI regret bounds \citep{wang2014theoreticalanalysisbayesianoptimisation}.
-Third, motivated by these guarantees, we propose a tuning-light prequential schedule for choosing $\alpha_t$ at step $t$ in a fully sequential BO loop and show that it recovers $\alpha_t\to 1$ under calibration while converging to a limit under persistent misspecification.
+First, we embed likelihood tempering into Bayesian GP surrogates and demonstrate how it can stabilize predictive uncertainty and sequential optimization under localized model misspecification.
+Second, for the generalized improvement family indexed by $g$, we derive an analytic representation of the tempered acquisition and establish finite-time cumulative regret bounds for fixed-$\alpha$, confidence-rescaled $g$-EI.
+Our analysis accommodates predictable, time-varying kernel hyperparameters through a uniform self-normalized confidence argument and an explicit kernel-domination condition.
+The resulting bounds distinguish the effects of tempering and the improvement order through the tempered information gain and acquisition-specific constants.
+Third, we propose a tuning-light prequential schedule for choosing $\alpha_t$ and prove its calibration limit under explicit martingale and noise-estimation conditions.
+The adaptive schedule is an empirical extension; a finite-time regret theorem for adaptive $\alpha_t$ remains open.

 In the rest of the paper, Section \ref{sec:motivations:background} motivates robustness through the tempered posterior and Section \ref{sec:pi:empirical} provides a concrete toy illustration.
-Section \ref{sec:linear-ei-alpha} studies a Bayesian linear surrogate with tempered posterior, establishes a first regret analysis for tempered posterior in BO setting.
 Section \ref{sec:GP-ei-alpha} develops GP surrogates, gives a closed form for the generalized expected improvement, and provides regret bounds as our main theoretic investigation of the tempered posterior in BO setting.
 Section \ref{sec:algorithmDesign} describes algorithmic design choices, including a tuning-light schedule for adaptively choosing $\alpha$.
 Section \ref{sec:exps} reports experimental results on benchmark functions, followed by a concluding discussion in Section \ref{Discussion}.
+Appendix \ref{sec:linear-ei-alpha} provides a complementary analysis for tempered Bayesian linear surrogates.
+Additional proofs, implementation details, and experimental results are collected in the remaining appendices.